Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 });
 ```

-The `ColorsContextProvider` will contain the logic for these methods which is similar to how the reducer add and removed a color.
+The `ColorsContextProvider` will contain the logic for these methods which is similar to how the reducer added and removed a color.
 Notice that we are using `setColorsList` which is actually updating `colorsList` not `colors` itself.
 But the `App.js` component will still get the update.

 ```js
 const addColorHandler = (color) => {